niftools/blender_niftools_addon/README.rst

-The Blender NIF scripts enable Blender to import and export NIF files.
+The Blender NIF plugin enables Blender to import and export NIF files.

 Requirements
 ------------